isabella232/SC_RomainPouclet/For Instructor/04-swiftgen-script.md

 }
 ```

-As an exercise, you can try to play with the other fonts!
+## Talking head - conclusion

 That’s it for this section of the course.
 SwiftGen is now providing us with a type-safe way - and, let’s be honest, a very pretty API - to deal with the fonts contained in our application.

-In the next section, we’ll cover and conclude how to use SwiftGen to deal with Localization!
+As an exercise, you can try to play with the other fonts!

-## Conclusion
+In the next section of this **serif**, we’ll cover and conclude how to use SwiftGen to deal with Localization!